 The 70 acre tract was purchased by Robert Davidson in 1997.
 The Roy’s Point Marina, and an adjoining building to be rented to the National Park Service, were the first facilities to be built.
 Bob brought Dave Culbertson on board to help develop the rest of the property and the concept of an eco-friendly cabin condominium was established.

-Large old growth trees can still be found in Brickyard Creek, be sure to look for them the next time you hike our trail system.
-These trees were probably small groves of young trees that were of no use to loggers in the early 1900’s, but are a treasure to our community.
+Large old growth trees can still be found in Brickyard Creek.
+These trees were probably small groves of young trees that were of no use to loggers in the early 1900’s.

 The Brickyard Creek History Chronicles are being shared with you by Brickyard Creek community member, Mary E. Carlson.

 She explains, “As we look out at Buffalo Bay and Basswood Island, we can’t help but think of those who came before us to this beautiful place.”